FrancoisChaumont/log/README.md

 ## Testing
 Under the folder named *tests* you will find a test script ready to use and to experiment with.
 Works in web browser or CLI.

+## Usage
+Refer to [Monolog](https://github.com/Seldaek/monolog) for a complete documentation on their package.

 ## Built with
 * Visual Studio Code